Glossary

 JCSMP

-Java Content Subscription Management Protocol is a messaging protocol for Java.
+Java Content Subscription Management Protocol (JCSMP) is a messaging protocol for Java.
 The Solace JCSMP API is a pure Java implementation that provides an object-oriented API for delivering high message throughput.
 For more information, see JCSMP API.

 JMS

-Java Message Service is an API that provides the facility to create, send and read messages.
+Java Message Service (JMS) is an API that provides the facility to create, send and read messages.
 It provides loosely coupled, reliable and asynchronous communication.
 For more information, see JMS API.

 JMSToolBox